jenaye/pligg/README.md

 ```

-just click on "show response in browser", and edit the file like you want
+just click on "show response in browser", and edit the file to suit your needs

 <img width="1280" alt="receStore" src="https://raw.githubusercontent.com/jenaye/pligg/master/write.png">